lilimelgar/wp5_mediasuite/README.md

 #### Install npm

-Go into the root dir of the project (containing package.json) and run:
+If you haven't already first install npm.
+Then go into the root dir of the project (containing package.json) and run:

 ```
 npm install